hanabi/hanabi.github.io/Reference.md

 ### Double Discard Elimination

-* When a player who is in a *Double Discard* situation discards anyway with an obvious clue to give (such as an off-chop 5), it implies that they SEE the other copy of the card, and were not double discarding at all.
+* When a player who is in a *Double Discard* situation discards anyway with an obvious clue to give (such as an off-chop 5), it implies that they **see** the other copy of the card, and were not *Double Discarding* at all.
 * Thus, when this occurs, you should write *Elimination Notes* on your entire hand for that card.

 ### The Early 5's Chop Move & The 5 Pull

 * In the *Early Game*, players are only allowed to clue an off-chop 5 if there is nothing left to do.
 (Or, as a special exception, if there is only one *Play Clue* to give to a card that happens to be on *Finesse Position*.)
-* Thus, if someone clues a 5 and there IS something else to do, they are performing a special move.
+* Thus, if someone clues a 5 and there **is** something else to do, they are performing a special move.
 * If the 5 is one-away from chop, then they are performing an *Early 5's Chop Move*.
 This functions in the same way a normal *5's Chop Move* does (except it was done in the *Early Game*, which isn't normally possible).
 * If the 5 is two or more away from chop, then they are performing a *5 Pull*.
 A *5 Pull* causes the player to blind-play the card to the right of the 5.
 For the player receiving the clue, it is understood that the 5 is not actually related to the blind-play.
 This is why it is called a *Pull* instead of a *Finesse* or a *Bluff*.
 * *5 Pulls* are typically done to 5's that are in slot 1.
 But, for example, you can also clue a 5 in slot 2 in order to get a blind-play on slot 3.